shaunnope/shaunnope.github.io/about.markdown

 - [Bifrost AI](https://bifrost.ai) | AI Intern (Feb 2023 - May 2023)
 Gained experience in various stages of Machine Learning Operations ([MLOps](https://en.wikipedia.org/wiki/MLOps)), including data collection, model training, and deployment.
 During my internship, I developed an internal tool for exploratory data analysis on image datasets that was subsequently integrated with the company's primary product.
 I also designed a performant model evaluation suite for object detection models that helped to quickly identify prominent failure cases of a model on multiple occasions, and outlined a roadmap towards a production-ready version of the project.

-- [Singapore University of Technology and Design](https://sutd.edu.sg) | Undergraduate Teaching Assistant (Sep 2021 - Apr 2022)
+- [SUTD](https://sutd.edu.sg "Singapore University of Technology and Design") | Undergraduate Teaching Assistant (Sep 2021 - Apr 2022)
 I assisted faculty across multiple courses in facilitating cohort-based discussions, as well as addressing specific questions and concerns during lessons.
 Where required, I graded homework submissions and provided constructive feedback to students to enable effective learning.
 <br><br>
 Notable courses: